ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 Locations do not count towards the board slot limit.
 ### Exploration
 Exploration allows you to play any card in your hand face down as any wilderness location.
-Wilderness locations are single ideal locations which add 1 devotion to their ideal.
-When you have a wilderness location and play a location card (not other explorations), instead of playing it normally you may have it replace the wilderness location, returning the face down card to your hand (this costs an additional 1 energy and does not count as your 1 location for the round).
+Wilderness locations are single ideal locations which arrive flipped, have energize 1, and add 1 devotion to their ideal.
+When you have an unflipped wilderness location and play a location card (not other explorations), instead of playing it normally you may have it replace the wilderness location, returning the face down card to your hand (this costs an additional 1 energy and does not count as your 1 location for the round).

 Exploration is at burst speed.